 Founded in 2004 with generous support from the Burroughs Wellcome Fund, the Science and Career Center has produced both articles featuring diverse science careers as well as interviews with professionals who have contributed greatly to their respective field of study.

-The SCC is run by the Director of the Science and Career Center, and at any given time, has a staff comprised of several Science and Career Journalist.
+The SCC is comprised of a small staff of highly qualified Journalists and SCC Editors.
 All staff members are undergraduates who contribute their time on an unpaid basis.
-Our goal is to promote undergraduate involvement in STEM fields and help undergraduates understand what is happening in the various branches of science careers.
+Our goal is to promote undergraduate involvement in STEM fields and help undergraduates understand what is happening in various branches of science careers.

-JYI’s Career Researchers spend hours sifting through thousands of pages of career information, interviewing science professionals, and compiling the results of their efforts into a collection of succinct, easy-to-read articles.
+SCC staff members spend hours conducting background research, interviewing science professionals, and compiling the results of their efforts into a collection of succinct, easy-to-read articles.
 The SCC features information on five branches of science careers: Academia, Government, Industry, Science Communication, and Teaching.

 Because the SCC is a developing program, we will constantly be updating and adding stories over the next months.
 We look forward to providing more interviews, more articles, and up-to-date career outlook reports for our readers.